rekha-balan/azure-docs-test2-pr.nl-NL/articles/logic-apps/logic-apps-securing-a-logic-app.md

 #### <a name="on-premises-data-gateway"></a>On-premises data gateway

-Many of the managed connectors from logic apps provide secure connectivity to on-premises systems, including File System, SQL, SharePoint, DB2, and more.
-The gateway uses encrypted channels via Azure Service Bus to relay data on-premises, and all traffic originates from secure outbound traffic from the gateway agent.
-More details on how the gateway works [in this article](logic-apps-gateway-install.md#how-the-gateway-works).
+Many managed connectors for logic apps provide secure connectivity to on-premises systems, including File System, SQL, SharePoint, DB2, and more.
+The gateway relays data from on-premises sources on encrypted channels through the Azure Service Bus.
+All traffic originates as secure outbound traffic from the gateway agent.
+Learn more about [how the data gateway works](logic-apps-gateway-install.md#gateway-cloud-service).

 #### <a name="azure-api-management"></a>Azure API Management

 [Azure API Management](https://azure.microsoft.com/services/api-management/) has on-premises connectivity options, including site-to-site VPN and ExpressRoute integration for secured proxy and communication to on-premises systems.
 In the Logic App Designer, you can quickly select an API exposed from Azure API Management within a workflow, providing quick access to on-premises systems.

-#### <a name="hybrid-connections-from-azure-app-service"></a>Hybrid connections from Azure App Service

-You can use the on-premises hybrid connection feature for Azure API and Web apps to communicate on-premises.
-Details on hybrid connections and how to configure can be found [in this article](../app-service-web/web-sites-hybrid-connection-get-started.md).

 ## <a name="next-steps"></a>Next steps
 [Create a deployment template](logic-apps-create-deploy-template.md)